 About the Award

-Established in 2016 and first awarded in 2017, the Steven Petrow LGBTQ+ Fellowship is open to writers in any genre who self-identify as LGBTQ+.
+Established in 2016 and first awarded in 2017, the Steven Petrow and Julie Petrow-Cohen LGBTQ+ Fellowship (renamed in 2023) is open to writers in any genre who self-identify as LGBTQ+.
 This juried fellowship is awarded on a competitive basis, and the selection is made based on the quality of the submitted work.
-The Petrow Fellowship provides a fully-funded, two-week residency at Mt.
+The Petrow Family Fellowship provides a fully-funded, two-week residency at Mt.
 San Angelo, which includes a private bedroom with private bath, a separate individual studio, and three meals a day in a community of cross-disciplinary artists.

 Eligibility: Writers in any genre who self-identify as LGBTQ+